knightsemplar/celestia_analysis/README.md

 In the project directory go inside into the celestialight directory.
 Here you will find a sciprt named setup-script.sh.
 Run that script.

-1. Go inside the celestialight directory
+Go inside the celestialight directory, make the script executable and run:

-`cd celestia_analysis/celestialight`

-`chmod +x celestia-light-auto.sh`

-`./celestia-light-auto.sh`
+`cd celestia_analysis/celestialight && chmod +x celestia-light-auto.sh && ./celestia-light-auto.sh`

 This is automatically set up and run a Celestia Light Node with a new wallet and default settings on the Blockspacerace network.
-Be sure to save your passphrase for future reference (search myceles).
+Be sure to save your passphrase for future reference (search my_celes_key).
+Be aware: this can take a while.

-2. Run script-1

-`chmod +x setup-script-1.sh`

-`./setup-script-1.sh`

-3. You will be asked for some prompts in the terminal.

-- Press 2 for selecting blockspacerace
-- Press 1 for default
-- Press 1 for auto generated wallet
-- Enter
-- Press y for showing the logs.

-4. Run script-2

-Make executable

-`chmod +x setup-script-2.sh`

-Run

-`./setup-script-2.sh`

-5. When the setup is completed successfully, you will see an output that the service is active and running.

 # Setup OpenTelemetry Collector in Ubuntu

 In the project directory go to the openTelemetry directory.
 Here you will find a script named setup-script.sh.
 Run that script.

-1. Go inside the celestia_analysis/openTelemetry directory
+Go inside the celestia_analysis/openTelemetry directory, make the script executable and run the script:

-`cd`

-`cd celestia_analysis/openTelemetry`

-2. Run script

-Make executable

-`chmod +x setup-script.sh`

-`./setup-script.sh`
+`cd && cd celestia_analysis/openTelemetry && chmod +x setup-script.sh && ./setup-script.sh`

-3. When the setup will be completed successfully, you will show the output the service is active and running.
+When the setup is completed successfully, you will see the output that the service is active and running.

 # Setup Prometheus, Grafana, and Node Exporter

-1. Go to the project directory celestia_analysis/prometheus

-`cd`

-`cd celestia_analysis/prometheus`

-2. If run ubuntu from any cloud provider then you have public IP.
-If you run in local then you have localhost or 127.0.0.1 IP.
-Provide that IP in prometheus.yml file instead of the placeholder (Insert-Your-IP).
+Go to the project directory celestia_analysis/prometheus, if run ubuntu from any cloud provider then you have public a IP.
+If you run in local then you have an IP of localhost or 127.0.0.1.
+Provide your host IP in the prometheus.yml file instead of the placeholder (Insert-Your-IP).
+Write out and exit.

-`nano prometheus.yml`
+`cd && cd celestia_analysis/prometheus && nano prometheus.yml`

-3. Now you have to run all of the necessary containers in docker.
-Run this command.
+Now you have to run all of the necessary containers in docker.
+Run this command and check the running containers:

-`docker-compose up -d`
+`docker-compose up -d && docker ps`

-4. Check the running containers

-`docker ps`

 Now you will see all of the containers are running.